 - If you want help with a specific condition, you may find specialists in a national organization devoted to that condition, such as the National Eating Disorders Association or the Anxiety and Depression Association of America.

 - In your first few sessions, notice how your therapist responds to you.
 Do you feel respected and understood?
 Does your therapist listen to you without interrupting or judging you?

 Finding the right therapist is a very personal matter.
 To get the most out of therapy, you’ll need to feel confident in the therapeutic alliance you’re building.

 To find out whether psychotherapy is covered by your health insurance, you’ll need to ask your insurance provider or consult your plan documents.

-Some employers provide therapy through an Employee Assistance Program.
-Your human resources or benefits department may be able to provide you with more information about what’s included.
+Some employers provide therapy through an employee assistance program.
+Your human resources or benefits department may be able to give you with more information about what’s included.